150 South Cottage Hill Ave / The Fourth Resident

 Claudia Weber 150 South Cottage Hill Ave

-Installation view; objects and furniture were provided by the artist except for the loaned MR chair; photograph: Jim Prinz
+Installation view; all objects and furniture were provided by the artist except for MR chair that belongs to the museum.
+Photograph: Jim Prinz

 Claudia Weber 150 South Cottage Hill Ave